overviewer/Minecraft-Overviewer/docs/index.rst

   will work just fine.
 However, since the only interface is currently command line based, you will need to know a bit about the command line in order to operate The Overviewer.

+* The Overviewer does not support Bedrock/Win10/Portable Edition worlds.

 * The Overviewer is not a potato.